rom1504/dalle-service/README.md

 ## What Dalle models can I use ?

-You can either train your model yourself with [DALL-E models](https://github.com/lucidrains/DALLE-pytorch)
+You can either train your model yourself with [DALL-E](https://github.com/lucidrains/DALLE-pytorch)

 Or use a pretrained one from https://github.com/robvanvolt/DALLE-models/tree/main/models/taming_transformer